1. Defined Terms.

 9. Data Protection Indemnity.
 Each party will, at its expense, defend, and will indemnify and hold harmless the other party, its Affiliates, and their respective officers, directors, employees, or agents from and against any amounts payable (including costs, expenses or liability, including reasonable attorney’s fees and costs, related to an allegation) resulting from, any third party claim or suit, to the extent such third party claim or suit alleges loss of data or damages resulting from a failure to comply with the provisions set forth in this Exhibit 3.

 10. Transfer Mechanisms.
 For purposes of personal data transfers from European Territories, Oversight complies with the Controller to Processor Standard Contractual Clauses incorporated herein from https://www.oversight.com/eu-standard-contractual-clauses by reference.
 For Personal Data transfers from countries outside the European Territories, Oversight will enter into appropriate personal data transfer agreements on request.

 Data Subjects may include:

-11. Categories of Data.
-The categories of Personal Data transferred may contain: company name, employee name, attendee name, title, corporate email address, email contents, corporate telephone number, userid, employee id, IP address, employee-initiated spend details including location, employee home country.
+The categories of Personal Data transferred may contain: company name, employee name, attendee name, title, corporate email address, email contents, telephone number, userid, employee id, IP address, personnel-initiated corporate-spend details including location, personnel home country.